Bulletin #1026, Adding a High Tunnel to Your Maine Farm: Observations from a Statewide Study

 Check your water quality and supply to be sure it is adequate.
 Some farmers in our study did not have sufficient water and had to choose between watering tunnel crops and watering field crops or livestock.
 Applying mulch in and between the crop rows can help conserve soil moisture.
 Plastic and landscape fabric were the most commonly used mulches in our study.

 Take soil tests yearly and plan amendments accordingly.
 For the first few years after a tunnel is constructed, standard soil tests should be adequate, with the addition of specific tests for soluble salts as well as nitrate.
 After three years of production on a site, consider using the saturated media extract method to monitor soil nutrient levels.
 This test extracts nutrients in a different way than standard methods, and it is currently thought to provide better data for making nutrient recommendations.
-All of these tests can be run by the University of Maine Soil Testing Service for a small fee.
+All of these tests can be run by the Analytical Lab and Maine Soil Testing Service for a small fee.
 Information, soil boxes, and forms can be obtained from the lab or from your county University of Maine Cooperative Extension office.

 Our study showed some tunnels with low pH levels, indicating that farmers could have improved production by monitoring their soil nutrient status and amending soil appropriately.